LennyHo/FYP-26-S2-11/README.md

 ============================================
 ## TEST PROMPT:
 1. BASIC RECOMMENDATION TESTS (filter + scoring)
-I want chocolate drinks under $5
+2. I want chocolate drinks under $5.
-I want chocolate or milo drink
+3. I want chocolate or milo drink.
-2. Follow the flow
+4. Follow the flow of the conversation.

-Coming soon:
-3. MULTI-LANGUAGE TESTS
-Saya mahu minuman coklat kurang gula
-我要低糖巧克力饮料
-I want milo kurang gula

-4. MULTI-DRINK TESTS
-I want 2 drinks: chocolate 0% sugar and matcha 25% sugar SYSTEM BEHAVIOR TESTS
-I want to checkout
-I want another drink
-Start over

-5. EDGE CASE / ATTACK TESTS
-I want strawberry matcha unicorn drink
+5. What is pearl or explain any toppings.